-Colin Werner, Gabriel Tapuc, Lloyd Montgomery, Diksha Sharma, Sanja Dodos, and Daniela Damian.
+Colin Werner, Gabriel Tapuc, Lloyd Montgomery, Diksha Sharma, Sanja Dodos, and Daniela E. Damian.
 How angry are your customers?
 Sentiment analysis of support tickets that escalate.
 2018 1st International Workshop on Affective Computing for Requirements Engineering (AffectRE), Banff, AB, 2018, pp. 1-8.
 DOI. (preprint)

 Please see my Google Scholar profile for a complete and up-to-date list of my publications.